cecoulombe/social_media_app/README.md

 # Social Media Web Application

 A small social media web application for users to interact with each other.
-This project is focused on learning datanase management and APIs while creating a platform for users to post content, comment, and connect with friends.
+This project is focused on deepening my understanding of database management and APIs while creating a platform for users to post content, comment, and connect with friends.

 ### **Table of Contents**
 - [Project Overview](#project-overview)